TopQuadrant/MauiServer/README.md

 Maui Server requires a Java Servlet Container such as Apache Tomcat or Jetty to run.

 Maui Server is distributed as a war file.
-To install and run it, deploy the war file into the servlet container (usually by copying it into the container's `webapps` directory, after renaming the file to something like `mauiserver.war` or `root.war`).
+To install and run it, deploy the war file into the servlet container (usually by copying it into the container's `webapps` directory).

 Binary releases are available [from GitHub](https://github.com/TopQuadrant/MauiServer/releases).
 The very latest pre-release version can also be built from the source repository, see below.